The Counterfeit

 1 Corinthians 10:13 (Douay-Rheims)

-One reason souls lose courage in the present crisis is that they treat the trial as though it were proof of abandonment.
-They see confusion, false shepherds, invalid rites, divided families, and long delays in restoration, and then they begin to think that perhaps the Church's ordinary rules no longer apply.
-But this is not how Catholics must read affliction.
+One reason souls lose courage in the present crisis is that they treat trial as proof of abandonment.
+They see confusion, false shepherds, invalid rites, divided families, and long delays in restoration, and then begin to think that perhaps the Church's ordinary rules no longer apply.
+But Catholics may not read affliction in that way.
 God permits trial without surrendering His Church.
 He allows testing without losing His remnant.
-The pattern is always trial and preservation together.
+The pattern is trial and preservation together.

-This chapter matters because the counterfeit exploits discouragement.
-It whispers that the severity of the crisis must mean ordinary Catholic discernment is impossible, that the faithful must settle for partial structures, and that the very existence of prolonged trial proves God now asks less of souls.
+This matters because the counterfeit exploits discouragement.
+It whispers that the severity of the crisis must mean ordinary Catholic discernment is impossible, that the faithful must settle for partial structures, and that prolonged trial proves God now asks less of souls.
 The opposite is true.
 Trial often intensifies the duty of fidelity, and preservation often appears precisely where worldly security has disappeared.

 Scripture constantly joins these two themes.
 Israel is tried in the desert, but preserved by God.
 Elias believes himself alone, yet God has reserved a remnant.
 The Apostles are sifted, yet the Church is not destroyed.
 Our Lord tells Peter that Satan has desired to have the disciples that he may sift them as wheat, but Christ has prayed that Peter's faith fail not.1 St. Paul teaches that God is faithful and will not permit temptation above what souls can bear, but will also make a way to endure.2